Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402540"></a>
 ### TF402540: Work item type *[witName]* isn't valid because it specifies global list *[GLOBALLIST]*.
 Global lists aren't supported.

-Global lists are not supported in VSTS.
+Global lists are not supported in Azure Codex.
 Replace all instances of ```GLOBALLIST``` elements with
 ```ALLOWEDVALUES``` and ```LISTITEM``` elements in all WIT definition files.
 Reference:  [Define pick lists](../reference/define-pick-lists.md).